-2 –
+Topic 2 L.2 – Exponents

 Student Outcomes

 Students discover that 3x=x+x+x is not the same thing as x3, which is x·x·x.

 Students understand that a base number can be represented with a positive whole number, positive fraction, or positive decimal and that for any number a, we define am to be the product of m factors of a.
 The number a is the base, and m is called the exponent or power of a.